jarrad/developer.bitcoin.org/reference/rpc/sendmany.rst

      - Description
    * - hex
      - string
      - The transaction id for the send.
-Only 1 transaction is created regardless of
+Only 1 transaction is created regardless of the number of addresses.

 Result (if verbose is set to true)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~